DylanBarber/dbElectronics/README.md

 ## Tests
 The test script is held in /test/ and can be ran from the project root with `npm run test`.
 These tests utilize Mocha and Chai

+## Execution
+To run this project in production mode run the command `node server.js` from the root folder.
+To run this project in development mode run the command `npm start dev` from the root folder.